-Some three years and seven months prior to that spring of 1918 when Private Russell was to find himself in southern England, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.
+One year and ten months prior to that summer of 1916 when Private Hollett was to find himself in Scotland, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and had been formed into 'A' and 'B' Companies.